top of page

 With community support, enterprises of all types and sizes are more likely to thrive.

-• We invest in this immediate geographic area and in a low-carbon future everywhere
+• investing in this immediate geographic area and in a low-carbon future everywhere

 As a model, we're looking to a LION based in Washington State.
 Another resource is the UK-based REconomy Project, linking localization efforts around the globe to share what's working where.